Alfresco/alfresco-sdk/docs/structure-aio.md

 ---
 # All-In-One project structure

-The following pages provide a detailed description of the All-In-One (AIO) project, including the project structure and folder contents.
+This page provides a detailed description of the All-In-One (AIO) project, including the project structure and folder contents.

 Now that you know what an All-In-One project is, let’s introduce the structure of the project, once it is created using the `org.alfresco.maven.archetype:alfresco-allinone-archetype`.